bvbasavaraju/cpp_logger/README.md

 # cpp_logger
-logger created for C++ projects.
-It is platform independent.
+Logger created for C++ projects.
+It is mean to to be platform independent ans operating system agnostic.

 An interface is used to keep it platform independent.

-Anyone can implement for any platform and create pull request.
+Anyone can implement for any platform and create pull request if interested to contribute.